 To get to our 2060m base camp, we drove an hour and a half from home and then took 4×4 truck ride up the side of a mountain.
 Arriving at Quiniscoe Lake in about sixty minutes, we had just skipped a gruelling eight-hour hike.
 I know, it doesn’t really sound like us – we often choose ‘the hard way’ just to save a few pennies.
 But these days we are more time poor; we wanted to get to the good stuff sooner.

 And I can assure you that there is a lot of good stuff in Cathedral Park.
-So much so that this is the first part of two posts – the second is all about the best one day hike we have done in BC, perhaps in all of Canada, the Rim Trail.
+So much so that this is only half our of Cathedral Park adventure.
+The second is all about the best one day hike we have done in BC, perhaps in all of Canada, the Rim Trail.

 Cathedral has two campgrounds open in the core area of the park – Lake of the Woods and Quiniscoe.
 The latter is in the same area of the privately owned Cathedral Lakes Lodge.
 The main difference between the campsites is the ability to have campfires at Quiniscoe Lake.
-Tempting, especially as I knew the temperatures would drop a far amount at night.
-The decision for us however was easy since campfires were banned…so we were off to Lake of the Woods, the quieter and more spread out campground around 1km away from Quiniscoe Lake.
+Tempting, especially as I knew the temperatures would drop a fair amount at night.
+The decision for us, however, was easy since campfires were banned…so we were off to Lake of the Woods, the quieter and more spread out campground around 1km away from Quiniscoe Lake.

 As much as it would have been tempting to keep fishing and sunbathing for the rest of our time in Cathedral, we couldn’t waste the local hiking opportunities.
 We did three hikes in all – one around the local lakes including Quiniscoe Lake, a longer trip on the Diamond Trail (in the rain) and the main event, the full day Rim Trail.